VQ Probe v2.5 User Guide

 - Save Frame(s): save the current frame(s)

-All buttons are duplicated by the appropriate items in the Playback menu.
+All buttons are duplicated by the appropriate items in the View and Playback menus.
 Hotkeys are also available for the buttons listed above.
 Please follow the main menu for exact hotkeys depending on the Operating System you use.

 If you hover your mouse over the frame, you will see the mouse coordinates (in pixels) in the upper left corner.